Running A Business

 Table of Contents

 From finance and insurance to mining to real estate, veterans are making an impact in every industry you can imagine.
-According to the SBA, veterans are 45% more likely to be self-employed than those who have not served.
-Veterans now own more than 2.5 million businesses in the US, and that number doesn’t appear to be slowing down.
+Veterans now own more than 2.5 million businesses in the U.S., and that number doesn’t appear to be slowing down.

 “You go through so much in the military, but really what the military is teaching you is how to be resilient,” said Dawn Halfaker, founder and CEO of Halfaker and Associates.
 “You plan a mission, and then you execute, but nothing ever goes according to plan.
 Your job is to continue to lead in not-ideal circumstances.”

 Before you start building your business, you need a plan.
 Your plan will be the roadmap to your success.
 Where are you currently?
-Where do you want to be 1 year, 5 years, and 10 years from now?
+Where do you want to be one year, five years, and 10 years from now?
 What do you need to do to get there?
-Your business plan will help you answer these critical questions, and these answers will guide your business like Siri guides your car…except better.
+Your business plan will help you answer these critical questions, and these answers will guide your business like Siri guides your car—except better.

 Benjamin Franklin said, “If you fail to plan, you are planning to fail!”
 You’d probably nod your head at that.
-Then, you might tack on a well-known quote from Valkyrie, “Remember, this is a military operation.
+Then, you might tack on a well-known quote from the film Valkyrie: “Remember, this is a military operation.
 Nothing ever goes according to plan.”
 Then, we would take our turn to nod ours.

 Entrepreneurship is full of surprises and unknown variables.
 You can’t plan for everything, and even when you do, everything could still go wrong.
 That’s where your resilient attribute really comes in handy.
 When faced with challenges, others would likely throw in the towel, but you’ve been trained to grit your teeth and fight through the hard times.